 PRINCIPLE А3 THE MUSEUM MANAGES ITS WORKERS TO MAKE THE BEST USE OF THEIR SKILLS AND KNOWLEDGE, AND TO ACHIEVE THE MUSEUM'S PURPOSE STANDARD A3.1 The museum defines its key roles and tasks, and recruits and appoints suitable people for specific roles.
 BENCHMARK A3.1.1 The governing body includes an appropriate mix of skills and experience.
 BENCHMARK A3.1.2 An organisational chart outlines all reporting and supervisory structures.
 BOOKS AND ONLINE PUBLICATIONS MA, Museum Methods (2002), sections 1.9 & 1.10 BENCHMARK A3.1.3 There are position descriptions or task sheets defining key roles and tasks of all workers.
-TIPS See Glossary for a definition of workers.
+TIPS See Glossary for a definition of workers .
 BOOKS AND ONLINE PUBLICATIONS MA, Museum Methods (2002), section 1.9 BENCHMARK A3.1.4 Efforts are made to ensure that the museum will have suitably skilled workers to meet its future needs.
 TIPS Questions to consider include: What is the length of time that specific individuals are likely to stay in management, governance or other specialised roles?
 Are there current museum workers, or individuals outside the organisation, who have the skills and knowledge appropriate to these roles?
 Are there current workers who could be trained up, or mentored, so as to gain the skills and knowledge required of these roles?
 A museum may find it useful to develop a succession plan.
 BOOKS AND ONLINE PUBLICATIONS M&G NSW, Volunteer Succession Planning: A Practical Guide WEB PAGES Standards Australia website Note: Standards Australia is developing standards for workforce planning.

-New workers are actively recruited for specific roles, tasks and projects, using appropriate selection processes and criteria.
+BENCHMARK A3.1.5 New workers are actively recruited for specific roles, tasks and projects, using appropriate selection processes and criteria.

-Relevant points include:

-- experience

-- skills

-- qualifications

-- interests.

-Kelly et al., Energised, Engaged, Everywhere (2002)

-HCC, reCollections (1998), chapter 5, pp. 23-49

-Volunteering Australia website

-Appointment procedures are fair, transparent, and consistent with legal requirements.

-Australian employers are required by law to adhere to the principle of equal opportunity.
+TIPS Relevant points include: experience skills qualifications interests.
+BOOKS AND ONLINE PUBLICATIONS Kelly et al., Energised, Engaged, Everywhere (2002) HCC, reCollections (1998), chapter 5, pp. 23-49 WEB PAGES Volunteering Australia website BENCHMARK A3.1.6 Appointment procedures are fair, transparent, and consistent with legal requirements.
+TIPS Australian employers are required by law to adhere to the principle of equal opportunity.
 State/territory-based equal opportunity legislation offers museums scope to actively recruit for diversity in the workplace.

-Additional workers are called on for special projects, as required.

-A museum might engage external experts as:
+BENCHMARK A3.1.7 Additional workers are called on for special projects, as required.
+TIPS A museum might engage external experts as: commissioned artists consultants consultants volunteers.
+These experts might include: accountants accountants actors artisans artists auditors conservators editors editors performers performers presenters presenters presenters printers speakers taxidermists tradespeople writers.
+BOOKS AND ONLINE PUBLICATIONS

-- commissioned artists

-- consultants

-- contractors

-- volunteers.

-These experts might include:

-- accountants

-- actors

-- artisans

-- artists

-- auditors

-- conservators

-- editors

-- graphic designers

-- performers

-- presenters

-- printers

-- researchers

-- speakers

-- taxidermists

-- tradespeople

-- writers.